Jump to content

 Q: Please say a few words to the fans.

-A: I will work hard every day to make everyone feel that no matter what happens or what state they are in, it is great to come and see my ice performance.
-I will practice hard every day and I will work hard for my performance.
+A: No matter what happens, no matter what the circumstances, I will work hard every day to make everyone feel from the bottom of their hearts that it is really great and worthwhile to come to my performance, and I will try my best to do my best in the show!
 I hope everyone will be happy and healthy!

 Q: Now that you are 29 years old, what would you say to your 9-year-old self?